 What Is Day To Day Life Like, In Treatment?

 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

-In treatment, you should receive some form of agenda for each day of the week.
+Since residential rehab is a group environment, most clinics provide each client with a daily agenda, every night for the following day.
 The agenda lets you know what's happening when, and what activities you should participate in.

-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

 They say, that rehab and recovery are team sports.

 Those in long term recovery achieved it, only by accepting help from others, and helping them, in return.

 But making headway in your recovery, at the expense of other health factors, won't help anyone.